Dobbycord/docs/docs/cogs/hogwarts.md

 ## `/house`

-> Get your Hogwarts House from the Sorting Hat..
+> Get your Hogwarts House from the Sorting Hat.
 > **Usage:** `Everyone`
 > **Examples:**
 > `/sorting`